jergason/Chatterbox/README.md

 *A Simple Chat Server in Ruby*

 Chatterbox is a dirt-simple and very naive chat server in Ruby.
-It uses IO.select instead of threads, which means it is *event driven* and *sexy*.
+It uses IO.select instead of threads, which means it is *event-driven* and *sexy*.
 It runs in a single thread, but can still serve lots of concurrent uses fairly quickly.